Dan Santat: Biography

 In 2005, Santat created the show The Replacements for Disney Channel.
 Based on a children's book idea he was going to write, the show premiered in July 2006.
 Santat has spoken of his admiration of those who can do the drawing necessary for animation.
 He spoke of the challenges of working on The Replacements, "Working creatively with a large corporation and numerous executives was rather frustrating because there was a feeling that there was a process of homogenization to try to appeal to as many kids as possible" and says he prefers the freedom of illustrative styles afforded by book editors.

 Santat is also a commercial illustrator, with such clients as The Wall Street Journal, Esquire, Village Voice, GQ Russia, Macworld, Macy's, and many others.
 His work has also appeared at gallery shows - including the I Am 8 Bit art show in 2006, 2007, and 2008.
 In 2010 he turned down the opportunity to create Google Doodles not wanting to abandon his dream of making children's books.

-Santat has completed illustrations for over 60 books, 14 of which were published, in 2014 alone.
+Santat has completed illustrations for over 60 books, 14 of which were published in 2014 alone.

+Personal life

-Santat lives in Southern California with his wife Leah, his sons Alek and Kyle, a bird, three dogs, and two cats.
+Santat lives in Southern California with his wife, Leah (a lab manager and technician at Cal Tech), his sons Alek and Kyle, a bird, three dogs, and two cats.
+His family name is originally "Santatevongchai" (สันตติวงศ์ไชย; RTGS: Santatiwongchai) and it was granted to his great-grandfather from the king of Thailand.
+His family name was later shortened to "Santat" after his parents immigrated to the United States.